 • Great food can be found along Geary Blvd

-• Start at Japantown for some delicious eats, my favorites are Sophie’s Crepes and Anderson Bakery, and some good shopping (Daiso is the largest Japanese $1.50 store)
+• Start at Japantown for some delicious eats, like Sophie’s Crepes and Anderson Bakery, and some good shopping (Daiso is the largest Japanese $1.50 store)

 • Some good shabu shabu places